ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 parsetree, giving it back to the compiler, creating an executable with a good CLI.
 Multiple transformations can be registered to generate a single binary.

-### One PPX for multiple OCaml version
+### One PPX for Multiple OCaml Versions

-One of the challenge in writing a PPX is the types of the `Parsetree` module, and the OCaml syntax can change on version bump.
-To keep a PPX compatible with a new version, it would have to update the transformation from the old syntax or parsetree type, to the new syntax or parsetree type.
-But, by doing so it would lose compatibility with the old OCaml version.
+One of the challenges in writing a PPX is the types of the Parsetree module because the OCaml syntax can change on version bump.
+To keep a PPX compatible with a new version, it would have to update the transformation from the old syntax or Parsetree type to the new syntax or Parsetree type.
+But, by doing so, it would lose compatibility with the old OCaml version.

-Ppxlib deals with this issue by converting parsetree types to and from the latest version.
-A PPX author then only need to provide a transformation for the latest version of OCaml and get a PPX that works on any version of OCaml.
-For instance, when applying a PPX written for OCaml `5.0`, during a compilation with ocaml `4.08`, ppxlib would get the `4.08` parsetree, transform it into a `5.00` parsetree, use the registered PPX to transform the parsetree, and convert it back to a `4.08` parsetree to continue the compilation.
+`ppxlib` deals with this issue by converting Parsetree types to and from the latest version.
+A PPX author then only needs to provide a transformation for OCaml's latest version and get a PPX that works on any version of OCaml.
+For instance, when applying a PPX written for OCaml 5.0 during a compilation with OCaml 4.08, `ppxlib` would get the 4.08 Parsetree, transform it into a 5.00 Parsetree, use the registered PPX to transform the Parsetree, and convert it back to a 4.08 Parsetree to continue the compilation.

-### Restricting PPXes for composition, speed and security
+### Restricting PPXs for Composition, Speed, and Security

 Ppxlib explicitely support registering the restricted transformations that corresponds to extenders and derivers.
 Writing those restricted PPXes has a lot